 In A Nutshell

-As of February 2014, a new round of blocking was activated, we currently recommend these VPNs to bypass the firewall:
+As of February 2014, a new round of blocking was activated in China.
+We currently recommend these VPNs to bypass the firewall:

 - ExpressVPN: Servers in Hong Kong and the US West Coast.
 Many apps available.
-30 days money-back offer.
+They have a 30 days money-back offer.

-- 12VPN: Headquartered in Hong Kong, and they have experience with the Great Firewall, many Chinese customers
+- 12VPN: Headquartered in Hong Kong, and they have experience with the Great Firewall, many Chinese customers.
+7 day money back policy.
+But no P2P downloading/torrenting.

 - IPVanish: VPN server in Shanghai, good reputation for privacy and fast connection speeds, allows torrents